chin-rcip/collections-model/docs/fr/ressources/actuel/glossaire.md

 <p><em>Note.</em> Différencier de Documentation, Jeu de données.</p></td>
 <td class="second-lang"><h3>specification (noun)</h3>
 <p><em>Def.</em> Record of instructions pertaining to a process, most often modelling.</p>
-<p><em>Ex.</em> “In supplement to the Target Model (TM) documentation, the Semantic Paths <strong>Specification</strong> (SPS) documentation aims to provide a more granular view of the Collections Model, in particular for those who would like to understand the mapping process or would like to construct SPARQL queries” (<a href="https://chin-rcip.github.io/collections-model/en/semantic-paths-specification/current/introduction#foreword">Semantic Paths Specification 2020</a>).</p>
+<p><em>Ex.</em> “In supplement to the Target Model (TM) documentation, the Semantic Paths <strong>Specification</strong> (SPS) documentation aims to provide a more granular view of DOPHEDA, in particular for those who would like to understand the mapping process or would like to construct SPARQL queries” (<a href="https://chin-rcip.github.io/collections-model/en/semantic-paths-specification/current/introduction#foreword">Semantic Paths Specification 2020</a>).</p>
 <p><em>Note.</em> Differentiate from Dataset, Documentation.</p></td>
 </tr>
 <tr class="odd">